qhrtech/faye-extensions/README.md

     $ bundle

-Or install it yourself as:
+Or build it yourself:

-    $ gem install faye-extensions
+    $ gem build faye-extensions.gemspec

-## Usage
+And install it as:

-TODO: Write usage instructions here
+    $ gem install faye-extensions-x.x.x.gem

 ## Contributing